 Currently, doctors do not have good ways to predict who is most likely to develop a blood cancer, so any new findings that come out of this clinic have the potential to make a big difference.

 In addition, certain types of chemotherapy and radiation therapy can increase the incidence of CH.
 This explains why cancer survivors carry a risk for secondary leukemia.
 The still-rare condition is happening more often because more people with cancer are surviving longer or are cured of their disease.

 A study last year from Dr. Levine, MSK researcher Michael Berger, and their colleagues found that 25% of people with any type of cancer had CH, a higher number than had previously been observed.
 Of that group, 4.5% had specific mutations that are known to drive the formation of leukemia.

 Treating Blood Cancer Earlier

 Most people with CH will never develop blood cancer, but doctors are starting to understand which individuals with CH are at the highest risk.
-“This is one of the reasons this clinic is so important,” says MSK hematology fellow Kelly Bolton, who will be helping to run the new program.
+“This is one of the reasons this clinic is so important,” says MSK hematology fellow Kelly Bolton.
 “We hope about 100 patients with high-risk forms of CH will participate in our first year.”

 The MSK investigators who designed MSK-IMPACT, including molecular pathologist Marc Ladanyi and Dr. Berger, believed it was important to look for cancer-related genes in people’s normal tissue as well as in their tumors.
 This would help them determine whether a person’s cancer occurred completely by chance or whether inherited factors played a role.
 The easiest normal tissue to obtain is blood, and the gene mutations linked to CH started to show up as part of MSK-IMPACT testing.